style-it-themes/discord-inspired-bits-dark/README.md

 ## About

-A Discord web dark style, that refine styling the areas the default dark style forgot.
+A Discord web dark style, that refines styling the areas the default dark style forgot.
-This means the default Discord's dark style must be enabled.
+The default Discord's dark style must be enabled.

 Elements covered include:
-* Emoji picker
+* Emoji picker and emoji
+  * black emoji
+  * various other emoji
 * Borders
 * popovers like:
   * new server
   * help
   * download app

+No more burning your retinas on the white areas and no more squinting to try see dark/light emoji on chat area, autocompleter, or emoji picker.

 ## Sites Covered